Instant Download, NO Registration Required!

 A dehydrator shrinks the foods when drying them.
 The freeze dryer retains them at close to the normal size.
 So dehydration is a more compact storage method, freeze drying is just lighter in weight but does not save space.

 A dehydrator is a simple piece of equipment.
 It has a fan and a heater.
 The more complex ones have a timer and temperature control.
 You can get one that will work really well for about $40.
-Some people spend more - but I have not been able to find a reason to do so, other than wanting one in stainless, or needing white plastic instead of transparent plastic (which off-gasses less and irritates my lungs less), because the cheap ones worked just as well as the expensive ones (I have used many kinds).
+Some people spend more - but I have not been able to find a reason to do so, other than wanting one in stainless, or needing white plastic instead of transparent plastic (which off-gasses less and irritates my lungs less), because the cheap ones worked just as well as the expensive ones (I have used many kinds), as long as they have a fan in them.
 A decent sized one (with 5-7 trays) will do 5-10 lbs of food, depending on how it is cut and how it is organized.
 I can do 10 lbs of apples easily in a 6 tray model.

 A dehydrator requires no maintenance, and very little in the way of troubleshooting.
 They are simple to operate, simple to clean up, simple to figure out how to adjust.
 You generally have an on-off switch.
 Some have timers, some have heat settings.
 That is as complicated as it gets.

 A freeze dryer is a different thing entirely.
-It requires maintenance after every load, requires oil and oil changes, has multiple parts and complex settings, gaskets that fail, filters to maintain.
+It requires maintenance after every load, requires oil and frequent oil changes, has multiple parts and complex settings, gaskets that fail, filters to maintain.
 Parts break down regularly, or need replacement for maintenance regularly.
 It operates with a computer panel with multiple settings to adjust, and if things are not set properly, the cycle does weird things.
-There is a learning curve, and if you don't adjust and work things correctly, it can get messy (as in, oil leaks).
+There is a learning curve, and if you don't adjust and work things correctly, it can get messy (as in, oil leaks, or misting oil out of the pump vent - report is that the newer ones don't have the misting problem).
 Troubleshooting a batch that didn't dry well is a common occurrence, and involves some knowledge of what went wrong, and how to adjust to compensate.

 A dehydrator is fairly economical to use.
 The heating element does not use a lot of electricity, nor does the fan.
 Foods dry typically overnight, or in 24 hours for high moisture foods.